Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-outlook/microsoft-outlook-quiz.md

 - [ ] Use mail merge to send the invitations.
 - [ ] Add "NRR (no response required)" to the subject line

 #### Q79.
-What would be the best way to have emails sent directly to you in your Inbox, but hide emails for later review when you are in the Cc line?
+You are organizing your Outlookfolders.
+For all emails that are sent directly to you, they should appear in your inbox.
+For all emails on which you are cc'd, they should be automatically hidden for later review.
+What is the best way to accomplish these goals?

-- [x] Create a Ccd folder, and then create a rule to move all messages where you are on the Cc line to that folder.
+- [x] Create a Ccd folder, and then create a rule to move all messages where you are on the cc line to that folder.
 - [ ] Create a rule to move all messages where you are in the Cc line to the Deleted items folder.
 - [ ] Turn on Focused Inbox.
-- [ ] Create a rule to apply conditional formatting to all messages where you are in the Cc line.
+- [ ] Create a rule to apply conditional formatting to all messages where you are in the cc line.

-##### Q80.
+#### Q80.
 You created a meeting for next Tuesday at 2 p.m., and several invitees have accepted.
 How do you change the meeting so it will begin at 1 p.m.?

 A. Open the calendar in Day, Week, or Work Week view.
 Drag the start time to 1 p.m. and send an update.
 B. Double-click the meeting to open it, change the start time to 1 p.m., and send an update.